 For traders who want to diversify their portfolio, commodities can often be the perfect counter-balance to forex or stock markets.
 Like trading any new market, this can mean getting to grips with how the price of commodities moves – and why.
 But they can offer real potential as these are the raw products that power other economic sectors.

 In essence, it is the supply and demand of commodities that dictates the market.
 You’ll have a broad choice of commodities to trade in too.
 From crude oil to coffee beans, some markets can seem more favourable than others – not least in terms of how liquid they are.
-But commodities can be hugely beneficial addition to your portfolio – as long as you’re on top of current trends.
+But commodities can be a hugely beneficial addition to your portfolio – as long as you’re on top of current trends.

 Is now the time to turn to commodities?

 One reason for commodities being a strong addition to a portfolio is that they are products that will always be needed.
 Even though politics and economics can impact supply and demand, the commodities you can trade – hard or soft – can often have an underlying value.